Mecklenburg County was formed in 1762 from the western part of Anson County and the first official governmental action took place in February 1763.

 Email your Commissioner Who is my Commissioner?

-The Board's priorities are carried out by a staff of nearly five-thousand employees led by County Manager Bobbie Shields.
+The Board's priorities are carried out by a staff of nearly five-thousand employees led by County Manager Dena Diorio.
 The County Manager is the CEO of the organization and is appointed by the Board.

 County Services, funded through property taxes, local sales taxes, fees and other sources, are provided to meet the community's priorities as defined by the Board of County Commissioners.